krmbzds/stars/README.md

 ## HTML

+- [nicoburns/blessed-rs](https://github.com/nicoburns/blessed-rs) - A community guide to the Rust ecosystem
 - [DartLazer/WhoIsHomeUI](https://github.com/DartLazer/WhoIsHomeUI) - A webapp that scans your network and allows you to track hosts, give email updates and possibly more!
 - [excid3/railshackathon.com](https://github.com/excid3/railshackathon.com) - The RailsHackathon.com website
 - [judge0/judge0](https://github.com/judge0/judge0) - 🔥 The most advanced open-source online code execution system in the world.